-In February this year I built a tiny second Proxmox Host with the ASRock DeskMini A300 and the following parts.
+In February this year I built a tiny second Proxmox Host using an ASRock DeskMini A300 and the following parts.
 I chose an AMD Ryzen 5 3400G (with integrated APU) CPU.

 So a few things had to be done.